Naphazoline/ zinc drops

 - Different brands of naphazoline/zinc drops may have different dosing instructions for CHILDREN on the package labeling.
 Follow the dosing instructions provided on the package labeling or by your doctor.
 If you are unsure of the dose to give a child, check with your doctor or pharmacist.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant while taking naphazoline/zinc drops, discuss with your doctor the benefits and risks of using naphazoline/zinc drops during pregnancy.
-It is unknown if naphazoline/zinc drops is excreted in breast milk.
+It is unknown if naphazoline/zinc drops are excreted in breast milk.
 If you are or will be breast-feeding while you are using naphazoline/zinc drops, check with your doctor or pharmacist to discuss the risks to your baby.

 Possible side effects of naphazoline/ zinc drops: